The Alan Bown!

 Dance of the Goblins

-Don Bradsham-Leather is widely regarded to be a pseudonym of none other than Robert John Godfrey, Barclay James Harvest's ex-orchestral arranger and future Enid leader, although other reports deny this, including Robert himself.
-It certainly sounds like his piano playing; concert standard, and very eccentric.
+Don Bradsham-Leather has been thought to be a pseudonym of none other than Robert John Godfrey, Barclay James Harvest's ex-orchestral arranger and future Enid leader, although other reports deny this, including Robert himself.
+It certainly sounds like his piano playing; concert standard and very eccentric, but, as a friend pointed out to me, Godfrey's not one to hide his light under a bushel, so it probably actually isn't him.
 Distance Between Us is an ambitious double album, relying heavily on avant-garde modern classical compositional techniques, with much musical experimentation, including considerable dissonance in places.
-Robert is notoriously unkeen on reminiscence, but I'll do my best to find out whether or not this actually was him.

-The title track moves from an avant-classical piano part into a lengthy tribal rhythm section, with shedloads of 'Tron strings, doing a fair job of emulating real ones, something Robert's never been able to afford since BJH days, while Autumn Mist relies more on harmonic dissonance on various keyboards, particularly the Mellotron.
+The title track moves from an avant-classical piano part into a lengthy tribal rhythm section, with shedloads of Mellotron strings, doing a fair job of emulating real ones, while Autumn Mist relies more on harmonic dissonance on various keyboards, particularly the Mellotron.
 Sides three and four are just as completely barking mad, making this one of the strangest Mellotron albums it's been my, er, pleasure to hear.
-The only reason it doesn't get the full five-T treatment is that much of the album is impenetrably weird, and many listeners simply won't be able to cope with it.
+The only reason it doesn't get the full five-T treatment is that much of the album is impenetrably weird and many listeners simply won't be able to cope with it.
 Not to worry, though, as it's been out of print for thirty years, although there's supposed to be a Japanese CD version floating about, probably dubbed from crackly vinyl (again).
-But seriously, folks, if you stumble across a copy cheap (highly unlikely, I have to say), it's worth it for the weird 'Tron stuff, but be warned: this is not for the faint-hearted.
+But seriously, folks, if you stumble across a copy cheap (highly unlikely, I have to say), it's worth it for the weird Mellotron stuff, but be warned: this is not for the faint-hearted.
+Incidentally, although this has seen several unofficial reissues in recent years, it's yet to see a proper issue, while if you're trying to find it on Discogs, they've witlessly listed him as Bradshaw.

 We Get What We Want (2012, 43.03) ****/T½